Human rights in Libya under Muammar Gaddafi: Abu Salim Prison massacre

-The Abu Salim Prison massacre was a massacre that took place on June 29, 1996, against 1,270 wrongfully convicted prisoners.
+The Abu Salim Prison massacre was the mass killing of prisoners that took place on June 29, 1996, killing an estimated 1,270.
 Before the massacre, prisoners were forced to live in dire and unhealthy conditions, with many forced to eat rotten bug infested food and grass, urinate and drink out of the same cup, live in cells overrun by rats, and were tortured on a normal basis with boulders and batons by security guards.
 This caused many of the prisoners to catch deadly diseases and fevers.
 Family visits were also heavily restricted.